xrdocs/8000/_blogs/cisco-8608-architecture.md

 {: .text-center}

 The SC is installed in the rear of the chassis.
 The 8 Fan Modules are installed into the two SCs.
 If you need to remove or replace the SC, we recommend that you remove the Fan Trays.
-To avoid over-heating the system, the service time between when a switch card is removed and re-inserted must be under 5 minutes.
-To ensure adequate airflow and prevent overheating, do not operate the router with seven fan modules for more than 10 minutes.
+To avoid over-heating the system, the service time between when a switch card is removed and re-inserted must be under 5 minutes and do not operate the router with seven fan modules for more than 10 minutes.
 If there is only one SC card plugged in, a Fan Spinner card will be required which is essentially a SC blank slot with a Fan Controller and Fan Modules.

 ![nonRedund.png]({{site.baseurl}}/images/nonRedund.png){: .full}